-You can configure the value and priority for the ROC limit, and whether or not the limit is to be used.
-The limit is expressed as a percentage of the tag's value range over a time interval - which can be per second, per minute, or per hour.
+If the absolute difference in values between consecutive tag changes exceeds a specified limit, a rate of change alarm occurs.
+The rate of change limit is expressed as a percentage of the tag's value over a time interval, which can be per second, per minute, or per hour.
+You can configure the value and priority of the ROC limit, and whether or not the limit is to be used.